 Eligible applicants have completed the prospective SI course(s) they wish to conduct sessions for with a grade of “B” or better, have a cumulative GPA of 3.0 or above, and are highly recommended by UNLV faculty.

-SI Leaders work approximately 8 hours each week, and exhibit high standards of professionalism in all of their interactions with students, faculty, and other ASC staff.
+SI Leaders work between 8-10 hours each week, and exhibit high standards of professionalism in all of their interactions with students, faculty, and other ASC staff.

 - Attend assigned courses on time and begin SI sessions promptly each week.